-(6) (a) On the appearance of the judgment debtor at the enquiry or when the judgment debtor is brought before the court on a warrant issued in terms of sub-section (5) the court in chambers shall subject to the provisions of paragraph (b) at the request of the judgment creditor or suo motu call on the judgment debtor to give evidence on oath as to his financial position and to produce the documents referred to in paragraphs (i), (ii) and (iii) of sub-section (2) (which shall be admissible in evidence), and shall permit the examination or cross-examination of such judgment debtor on all matters affecting his failure to pay the judgment debtor or the judgment creditor which is material to the determination of the judgment debtor's financial position.

-[paragraph (a), previously subsection (6) amended and renumbered by section 1(b) of Act 14 of 1954]

-(b) The court may at any time in the presence of the judgment debtor, postpone the enquiry to such date as the court may determine and in that event if the judgment debtor has been brought before the court on a warrant issued in terms of subsection (5), the court may at the same time suspend the warrant on condition that the judgment debtor appears at the enquiry on the date so determined or, if the enquiry is postponed for not more than four days, the court may, on the application of the judgment creditor and if it is satisfied that the circumstances warrant such action, by order endorsed on the said warrant commit the judgment debtor to the custody of the messenger of the court for the purpose of being brought before the court on the said date.
+- (6) (a) On the appearance of the judgment debtor at the enquiry or when the judgment debtor is brought before the court on a warrant issued in terms of sub-section (5) the court in chambers shall subject to the provisions of paragraph (b) at the request of the judgment creditor or suo motu call on the judgment debtor to give evidence on oath as to his financial position and to produce the documents referred to in paragraphs (i), (ii) and (iii) of sub-section (2) (which shall be admissible in evidence), and shall permit the examination or cross-examination of such judgment debtor on all matters affecting his failure to pay the judgment debt, and the court shall hear such further evidence as may be called either by the judgment debtor or the judgment creditor which is material to the determination of the judgment debtor's financial position. - [paragraph (a), previously subsection (6) amended and renumbered by section 1(b) of Act 14 of 1954] - (b) The court may at any time in the presence of the judgment debtor, postpone the enquiry to such date as the court may determine and in that event if the judgment debtor has been brought before the court on a warrant issued in terms of subsection (5), the court may at the same time suspend the warrant on condition that the judgment debtor appears at the enquiry on the date so determined or, if the enquiry is postponed for not more than four days, the court may, on the application of the judgment creditor and if it is satisfied that the circumstances warrant such action, by order endorsed on the said warrant commit the judgment debtor to the custody of the messenger of the court for the purpose of being brought before the court on the said date.